For a voice IN parliament -

 We need every Indigenous and non-Indigenous person who care about these issues, and want effective Indigenous voices in politics, to join our party.

-Laylah Al Saimary, youth spokesperson fot the IAPA says, “I am really concerned about young people.
+Laylah Al Saimary, youth spokesperson for the IAPA says, “I am really concerned about young people.
 So many do not like schools as they often have no connection to their local Indigenous community.
-They already think politics has nothing to do with them so we want them to know that somewhere in this wide brown land is a political party that actually cares about them, really and truly: the Indigenous Party of Australia".
+They already think politics has nothing to do with them so we want them to know that somewhere in this wide brown land is a political party that actually cares about them, really and truly: the Indigenous - Aboriginal Party of Australia".

 “You can ask me more questions by emailing our volunteers at the indigenouspartyofaustralia@gmail.com or by ringing me,